 A sentence for an offence does not affect a worker's right to future economic loss (FEL) benefits, but the WSIA compensates only for future loss of earnings arising from the work-related injury/disease.
 Therefore, the WSIB must factor out any effect a worker's sentence may have on the worker's earning capacity.

-If the worker is incarcerated and, therefore, is not working, FEL benefits will be calculated using the wages associated with the suitable occupation (SO) that has been identified for the worker in the work transition (WT) assessment, see 19-02-01, Work Reintegration Principles, Concepts, and Definitions.
+If the worker is incarcerated and, therefore not working, FEL benefits will be calculated using the wages associated with the suitable occupation (SO) that has been identified for the worker in the RTW assessment, see 19-02-10, RTW Assessments and Plans.

-The identification of a SO in the WT assessment does not necessarily mean, however, that the WSIB will offer a WT plan to the incarcerated worker.
-If the terms of the sentence prevent the worker from effectively participating in the WT plan or from returning to work immediately upon completion of the program, the WSIB will not offer the program.
+The identification of a SO in the RTW assessment does not necessarily mean, however, that the WSIB will offer a RTW plan (with training) to the incarcerated worker.
+If the terms of the sentence prevent the worker from effectively participating in the plan or from returning to work immediately upon completion of the program, the WSIB will not offer the program.

 If the worker is sentenced for an offence but is still working, FEL benefits are calculated in the usual manner using the worker's actual wages.

-The WSIA requires the WSIB to consider the provision of WT services to all qualified workers.
-In other words, a determination must be made whether the worker can benefit from WT and, if so, a program is developed in accordance with 19-03-05, Work Transition Plans.
+The WSIA requires the WSIB to consider the provision of RTW services to all qualified workers.
+In other words, a determination must be made whether the worker can benefit from RTW services and, if so, a RTW plan (with training) is developed in accordance with 19-02-10, RTW Assessments and Plans.

 Temporary partial disability/FEL supplements/partial loss of earnings

-Incarceration or a sentence for an offence does not usually affect a worker's ability to participate in health care treatment but it may affect the worker's ability to participate in WR activities.
+Incarceration or a sentence for an offence does not usually affect a worker's ability to participate in health care treatment but it may affect the worker's ability to participate in RTW activities.

-Workers who are 55 years old when the WSIB determines or reviews their FEL benefits, have not returned to work, and are unlikely to benefit from WT plans that could help them return to work, may choose to receive either a FEL benefit or an amount equal to the full monthly old age security pension.
+Workers who are at least 55 years old when the WSIB determines or reviews their FEL benefits, have not returned to work, and are unlikely to benefit from RTW plans (with training) that could help them return to work, may choose to receive either a FEL benefit or an amount equal to the full monthly old age security pension.

 Partial disability supplements (accidents before 1990)

 Some workers may receive a permanent disability benefit and a supplement.
-The duration of entitlement to a partial disability (s.147(2)) supplement, for instance, is governed by the worker's ability to benefit from a WT plan in the manner prescribed by the WSIA.
-If the terms of the sentence do not prevent the worker from benefiting from and participating in a WT plan, the worker may qualify for a supplement under the WSIA, see 18-07-10, Sections 147(2) and 147(4) Supplements (Permanent Disability).
+The duration of entitlement to a partial disability [s.147(2)] supplement, for instance, is governed by the worker's ability to benefit from a RTW plan (with training) in the manner prescribed by the WSIA.
+If the terms of the sentence do not prevent the worker from benefiting from and participating in a plan, the worker may qualify for a supplement under the WSIA, see 18-07-10, Sections 147(2) and 147(4) Supplements (Permanent Disability).

-If the terms of the sentence prevent the worker from benefiting from WR and from participating in the WT plan , the worker generally will not be entitled to a supplement.
-However, if the worker was receiving a s.147(4) supplement prior to being sentenced for an offence, the worker will continue to be entitled to a s.147(4) supplement.
+If the terms of the sentence prevent the worker from benefiting from and/or participating in a plan, they generally will not be entitled to a supplement.
+However, if the worker was receiving a s.147(4) supplement prior to being sentenced for an offence, they will continue to be entitled to a s.147(4) supplement.